Published On: February 27, 2025

 Length of Wiring and Conduit

 Please measure the length of the drawing with the polyline tool or directly trace it over the planned wiring or conduit path.
-Bluebeam will calculate and show you the path size as you draw so you can see how much wire you’ll need when you complete each segment.
+Blue beam will calculate and show you the path size as you draw so you can see how much wire you’ll need when you complete each segment.

 To make it accurate, one would use the Snap-to-Content tool.
 The drawing tool snaps to points on the drawing, giving precise measurements.
 This is quite helpful when tracing complex paths for wiring or conduits.

-Markup of Electrical Components
+Wiring for Electrical Components

-Genertaiang Reports
+Generating Reports

-Use the Markup list tab as you take off to review the detailed items you have measured and counted.
+Use the Markup list tab as you take off and then review the detailed items you have measured and counted.
 This list log consists of each item so you can check for accuracy and completeness.
 You can verify takeoff data and then export the information to Excel using the quantity link tool in Bluebeams, where you can link your markup list to an Excel spreadsheet.

 Add Cost and Apply Contingencies